CodingPengwing/SimpleDataStructures/README.md

-# C-DataStructures_Core
+# BasicDataStructures
-An attempt to make some beautiful looking reusable/maintainable code for some fundamental Data Structures in C.
+A collection of libraries of some easily reusable/maintainable code for basic Data Structures in C.
+These libraries can be adapted to work with any data type or any combination of data (eg. tuple), so long as the Data files are properly modified to cater for those specific data types.

 To test the codes:
 1. Clone the folders
-2. Navigate to each folder in terminal, type "make" to make the files
+2. Navigate to each specific folder for a data structure in terminal
-3. Type "make run" to run the executable
+3. Run the following commands:
-4. Type "make clean" to clean up the executables when done (this was written for UNIX, for Windows the executable is named differently and thus it won't clean up properly and will leave the test.exe file, you can just manually delete that)

-Feel free to change the main() function in each folder to test to your own liking.
-I will add functionality to take input soon.
+To compile:
+- make
+To test:
+- make test
+To clean up:
+- make clean

+Note:
-PS.
-To unclutter the code, exception handling has been mostly omitted with only a few assert()'s after using malloc().
-An integration of these libraries into any code should be tweaked to check for more errors with the use of exit_with_error() defined within "util.h".
+To unclutter the code, exception handling has been mostly omitted.
+It is recommended that for any integration of this library in a program, the code in each section should be read through and modified to have sufficient error checking first.
+The following error checks are recommended:
+- Null inputs into functions
+- Null indices in an array/matrix/adjacency list
+The function exit_with_error() has been defined in util and is very useful for debugging.